Fire Extinguisher Service, Sales & Training

 Placement, Mounting, Cabinets & Visibility

-Extinguisher “installation” usually means more than setting a unit on a wall
+Extinguisher setup means more than putting a unit on a wall

 Customers often use the word installation when what they really mean is proper supply, placement, mounting, cabinet support, bracket setup, and overall readiness.
 That still matters.
 An extinguisher that is hidden, blocked, improperly mounted, or poorly located can fail in the moment it is needed most.